Paule Biensan is the head of the Energy, Infrastructure, Project and Asset Finance, Privatizations group of the Paris office.

-- Advised the Société Nationale Industrielle et Minière (SNIM) of Mauritania in relation to the US$710 million multi-sourced financing (including Islamic finance as well as export credit agency and a development bank financing) for the expansion of the Guelb II mine and the construction of a new ore carrier port in Nouadhibou, Mauritania.
-This transaction was named "Deal of the year 2009" by Trade Finance Magazine;
+- Representation of the Société Nationale Industrielle et Minière (SNIM) of Mauritania in relation to the US$710 million multi-sourced financing (including Islamic finance as well as export credit agency and a development bank financing) for the expansion of the Guelb II mine and the construction of a new ore carrier port in Nouadhibou, Mauritania.
+This transaction was named "Deal of the year" by Trade Finance Magazine 2009;

-- Advised Natixis, Santander, ING, Fortis and Helaba, as lenders, in connection with the design, construction, financing and operation of the A65 motorway in France by Eiffage;
+- Representation of Natixis, Santander, ING, Fortis and Helaba, as lenders, in connection with the design, construction, financing and operation of the A65 motorway in France by Eiffage;

 - Advised the lenders for the financing of the construction of the Prado Sud tunnel in Marseille, France, whose concession for the financing, construction and operation has been granted to a consortium composed of Vinci and Eiffage;

-- Advised a joint venture between Orascom Constructions and Sonatrach for the financing of a fertiliser plant in Algeria.
+- Representation of a joint venture between Orascom Constructions and Sonatrach for the financing of a fertiliser plant in Algeria.
 The financing, in excess of €1.1 billion, was procured by a group of Algerian banks.
-This deal has been named "African Petrochemicals Deal of the Year 2008" by Project Finance Magazine;
+This deal has been named "African Petrochemicals Deal of the Year" by Project Finance 2008;

-- Advised the banks, led by The Royal Bank of Scotland Plc, on the €1.1 billion financing of the high speed railway between France (Perpignan) and Spain (Figueras).
+- Representation of the banks, led by The Royal Bank of Scotland Plc, on the €1.1 billion financing of the high speed railway between France (Perpignan) and Spain (Figueras).
 The international concession was granted by the French and Spanish governments to a consortium composed of Eiffage and ACS/Dragados.
-This transaction was named "Deal of the Year 2005" by Jane's Transport and "Railway Finance and Infrastructure Deal of the Year 2005" by Project Finance International; and
+This transaction was named "Deal of the Year" by Jane's Transport 2005 and "Railway Finance and Infrastructure Deal of the Year" by Project Finance International 2005; and

-- Advised the lenders for the financing, under a PPP scheme of the first four prisons PPP contract in France awarded to Eiffage.
+- Representation of the lenders for the financing, under a PPP scheme of the first four prisons PPP contract in France awarded to Eiffage.

 Paule has also been involved in projects relating to municipal transportation schemes, pipelines, aluminum and paper in France; power projects and export oil financings in Ivory Coast; GSM licenses in Tunisia and Cameroon; mining facilities in Venezuela; aluminum projects in South Africa; privatization, telecommunication and power projects in Morocco; as well as projects in Romania and Tunisia.